-(a) by mandamus or other action or proceeding or suit at law or in equity enforce its rights against the District or any director, officer or employee of the District, and compel the District or any such director, officer or employee of the District to observe or perform its duties under applicable law and the agreements, conditions, covenants and terms contained in the Indenture required to be observed or performed by it;

-(b) by suit in equity enjoin any acts or things which are unlawful or violate the rights of the Trustee or the Owners; or

-(c) by suit in equity upon the happening of any default under the Indenture require the District and the directors, officers and employees of the District to account as the trustee of an express trust.
+- (a) by mandamus or other action or proceeding or suit at law or in equity enforce its rights against the District or any director, officer or employee of the District, and compel the District or any such director, officer or employee of the District to observe or perform its duties under applicable law and the agreements, conditions, covenants and terms contained in the Indenture required to be observed or performed by it; - (b) by suit in equity enjoin any acts or things which are unlawful or violate the rights of the Trustee or the Owners; or - (c) by suit in equity upon the happening of any default under the Indenture require the District and the directors, officers and employees of the District to account as the trustee of an express trust.

-The Trustee and the Owners have no right to accelerate the principal of or interest on the 2017C Bonds.
+The Trustee and the Owners have no right to accelerate the principal of or interest on the 2018A Bonds.

-Notwithstanding anything contained in the Indenture, the Owners of the 2017C Bonds do not have a security interest in or mortgage on the Water and Sewer System or any other assets of the District other than the Net Revenues, the Subordinate Obligation Payment Fund and the other funds and accounts created under the Indenture, and no Event of Default thereunder will result in the loss of the Water and Sewer System or any other assets of the District other than the Net Revenues, the Subordinate Obligation Payment Fund and the other funds and accounts created under the Indenture, and no Event of Default thereunder will result in the loss of the Water and Sewer System or any other assets of the District other than the Net Revenues, the Subordinate Obligation Payment Fund and the other funds and accounts created thereunder.
+Notwithstanding anything contained in the Indenture, the Owners of the 2018A Bonds do not have a security interest in or mortgage on the Water and Sewer System or any other assets of the District other than the Net Revenues, the Subordinate Obligation Payment Fund and the other funds and accounts created under the Indenture, and no Event of Default thereunder will result in the loss of the Water and Sewer System or any other assets of the District other than the Net Revenues, the Subordinate Obligation Payment Fund and the other funds and accounts created thereunder.